hlminh2000/react-pong/README.md

 ###### H6 -->

 A pong game built with React and my little experimental implementation of Flux.
+The project is an effort for me to really understand the Flux architecture by implementing it myself.

 A live version of this is hosted at: https://react-pong.herokuapp.com/